Managing Errors in NAND Flash Based Devices

 So, what can be done?
 One operation that helps is to keep track of the number of bits needing correction on each page read.
 When approaching a percentage of available correction capability, the block needs to be erased after moving the data to another good block, then the block can be returned to use.

-Program errors are less common than erase errors.
+When managing errors in NAND Flash, program errors are less common than erase errors.
 When a program error occurs, it is not always necessary to take the block out of service.
 Taking the block out of service would be inefficient and unnecessary.
 Simply pick another block, copy the data from the old block to the new block, and erase the block that caused the error.
 It is then ready to return to service.

 In the case that the erase fails, the result is more severe.
 Erase errors require that the block be retired and replaced (Remapped).